geopandas/xyzservices/.github/PULL_REQUEST_TEMPLATE/community_contribution.md

 ---

-name: Contribution of a provider
+name: Contribution of a new provider
 about: Contributing additional providers to a xyzservices-providers.JSON
 title: "PRO:"
 labels: "community_contribution"